Harish-sri-ragunath-V/Contact_Manager/README.md

 - Better deduplication & merge tools
 - Tags/groups management and advanced search filters
 - Bulk operations and scheduled backups

-## License

-This project is licensed under the MIT License — see the LICENSE file for details.

-## Acknowledgements

-- Thank any libraries, templates, or tutorials you used

 ## Contact